Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/docs/library/pyb.I2C.rst

 I2C is a two-wire protocol for communicating between devices.
 At the physical level it consists of 2 wires: SCL and SDA, the clock and data lines respectively.
-OpenMV Cam does not provide Pullups on the SDA or SCL lines and external pullups are required on both SDA and SCL lines for the I2C bus to be functional.

 I2C objects are created attached to a specific bus.
 They can be initialised when created, or initialised later on.